spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 Simplifying Contribution Patterns `#1521 <https://github.com/spacetx/starfish/issues/1521>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+We are very interested in contribution of algorithms in active research areas, such as segmentation, or spot decoding.
-We want to make starfish easy and fun to contribute to.
+Therefore, we want to make starfish easy and fun to contribute to.
 We recognize that parts of starfish, by virtue of the
 multi-field of view data flow, are quite complex.
 We will endeavor to simplify the package and clarify API documentation
 to streamline future contribution.
 We've opened an issue to source points of confusion.
 Comments on this issue will help
 us identify places where our development team can focus our efforts.